-- Recognize the importance of mesenteric ischemia as a differential diagnosis early in the presentation of abdominal pain
+Recognize the importance of early consideration for mesenteric ischemia in the differential diagnosis of abdominal pain.

-- Discuss the utility of laboratory testing in diagnosing mesenteric ischemia
+Discuss the utility of laboratory and radiographic testing in diagnosing mesenteric ischemia.

-In spite of all our technological advances in medicine, mesenteric ischemia remains a very difficult disease process to identify.
+In spite of all our technological advances in medicine, mesenteric ischemia remains a very difficult disease process to identify early.
 Often patients will present with vague and variable signs and symptoms such as poorly localized abdominal pain, nausea, vomiting, and diarrhea.
 These non-specific signs and symptoms can be associated with an extremely wide variety of abdominal pathologies including, but not limited to, abdominal aortic aneurysm, volvulus, perforated viscus, incarcerated hernia, appendicitis, biliary colic, and renal colic.
-It is no wonder that the vague findings and broad differential for mesenteric ischemia can frustrate physicians and lead them down an incorrect diagnostic path.
+It is these vague findings and broad differential for mesenteric ischemia that lead physicians down an incorrect diagnostic pathway.

-The delay in diagnosis of mesenteric ischemia can be disastrous.
-If mesenteric ischemia is not considered early in the patient’s Emergency Department (ED) presentation, then the intestines will rapidly become gangrenous leading to multisystem organ failure, sepsis, and eventual death.
-The difficulty in early diagnosis is why the morbidity and mortality rates for mesenteric ischemia still remain high today.
+Also, the delay in diagnosis of mesenteric ischemia can be disastrous.
+If mesenteric ischemia is not considered early in the patient’s Emergency Department (ED) presentation, then the intestines will rapidly become gangrenous and infarct leading to multisystem organ failure, sepsis, and eventual death.
+Studies have found mortality rates of 80% - 100% if there is a treatment delay of over 24 hours from symptom onset!
+The difficulty in early diagnosis and delayed treatment is why the morbidity and mortality rates for mesenteric ischemia still remain high today.

-Luckily, mesenteric ischemia is not a common disease as it is only seen in 0.1% of hospital admissions and 1% of ED visits.
-However, the incidence may be rising because of an aging population with significant co-morbidities such as arrhythmia, atherosclerosis, congestive heart failure, and hypercoagulability.
+Fortunately, mesenteric ischemia is not a common disease as it accounts for 1% of admissions to the hospital for acute abdominal processes.
+However, the incidence may be rising because of an aging population with significant co-morbidities such as atrial fibrillation, atherosclerosis, congestive heart failure, and hypercoagulability.
 The main goal is to identify mesenteric ischemia early in undifferentiated abdominal pain patients so that rapid revascularization to the mesentery can be achieved preventing bowel infarction and its subsequent complications.

 Initial Actions and Primary Survey

-Mesenteric ischemia is a time sensitive disease process as any delays in diagnosis will lead to increased morbidity and mortality, especially in elderly patients.
-So the first and most important initial action is to consider mesenteric ischemia in the differential of all elderly patients with abdominal pain.
+Mesenteric ischemia is a time-sensitive disease process as delays in diagnosis will lead to increased morbidity and mortality, especially in elderly patients.
+The first and most important initial action is to consider mesenteric ischemia in the differential diagnosis of all elderly patients with abdominal pain.
+The importance of early consideration and diagnosis of mesenteric ischemia cannot be overemphasized.
 Other initial actions will include large bore intravenous access, fluid resuscitation, and telemetry monitoring.
 Obtain an ECG to see if the patient has atrial fibrillation which can put them at risk for an embolic cause of mesenteric ischemia.
-Consult surgery consultation early in the care of the patient in case they need to go to the operating room rapidly.
-Address any other abnormalities in the primary survey.
-If the patient is becoming hypoxic or has dyspnea due to fluid resuscitation, apply oxygen via nasal cannula or non-rebreather mask.
-Consider intubation if their breathing gets worse.
-If the patient is hypotensive, make sure fluid resuscitation is adequate and consider aggressive fluid administration early in the patients ED course.
+Discuss the case with the surgeons as early as possible so that they can monitor for changes in the patient’s abdominal exam.
+An initial benign, soft abdominal exam can become peritoneal and that may lead the surgeons to take the patient to the operating room rapidly in order to preserve as much bowel as possible.
+Consider aggressive fluid administration early in the patients ED course as well as addressing any other abnormalities in the primary survey.
+If the patient is becoming hypoxic or has dyspnea due to fluid resuscitation, apply oxygen via nasal cannula, a non-rebreather mask, or non-invasive positive pressure ventilation via BiPAP.
+Consider intubation if their breathing worsens despite those measures.
+If the patient is hypotensive, make sure fluid resuscitation is adequate as vasopressors will worsen mesenteric blood flow and thereby worsen the amount of ischemia.
+Consider broad spectrum antibiotics and anticoagulation.
 The Diagnostic Testing section will describe what laboratory and radiographic tests will need to be done.

-The classic presentation for mesenteric ischemia will be in a patient older than 50 years of age who presents with sudden onset of abdominal pain which may be associated with nausea, vomiting, and diarrhea.
+The “classic” presentation for mesenteric ischemia will be in a patient over the age of 60.
+Women are three times more likely than men to have acute mesenteric ischemia.
+Patients will present with sudden abrupt onset of abdominal pain which may be associated with nausea, vomiting, and diarrhea.
 The abdominal pain will initially be severe and diffuse without any localization.
-One of the distinctive findings in mesenteric ischemia is that of abdominal pain that is out of proportion to examination.
-The patient may be screaming in pain, but their abdomen is soft with no guarding or rebound.
-As the disease progresses and the bowel infarcts and the patient will develop abdominal distension with guarding, rebound, and absence of bowel sounds.
+One of the distinctive findings in mesenteric ischemia is that the abdominal pain is out of proportion to their physical exam.
+The patient may be screaming in pain, but their initial abdominal exam can be soft with no guarding or rebound.
+This is because the ischemia is in the wall of the hollow viscus of the intestine and therefore does not cause the same peritoneal signs that would be present in appendicitis, cholecystitis, and other more localized processes.
+As the disease progresses and the bowel infarcts, the patient will develop abdominal distension with guarding, rebound, and absence of bowel sounds.
 They may develop abdominal wall rigidity.
 Bloody diarrhea and heme-positive stools are a late finding after bowel has infarcted.

 Mesenteric Artery Embolus

-This is the most common cause of mesenteric ischemia accounting for 50% of cases.
-The prognosis is poor with a 70% mortality rate.
+This is the most common cause of mesenteric ischemia accounting for 40-50% of cases.
 Onset of symptoms is sudden due to the acute nature of an embolus lodging in the artery with little time for collateral circulation to form.
-Patients with mesenteric artery embolus will present with the classic abdominal pain out of proportion to exam.
-Risk factors for mesenteric artery embolus include arrhythmias (atrial fibrillation being the most common), post-myocardial infarction with mural thrombi, valvular heart disease, and structural heart defects (such as right to left shunts).
+Patients with mesenteric artery embolism will present with the classic abdominal pain out of proportion to exam.
+Risk factors for mesenteric artery embolism include arrhythmias (atrial fibrillation being the most common), post-myocardial infarction with mural thrombi, valvular heart disease, and recent angiography causing a showering of plaque emboli downstream.

-The most common location of an embolus is in the superior mesenteric artery (SMA) due to the oblique angle of the SMA from the aorta.
-The embolus usually lodges distal to the origin of the middle colic artery, sparing the duodenum and proximal jejunum as compared to a mesenteric artery thrombosis which causes a more proximal blockage leading to extensive bowel ischemia.
+The most common location of an embolus is in the superior mesenteric artery (SMA) due to the oblique 45-degree angle of the SMA from the aorta.
+The embolism usually lodges distal to the origin of the middle colic artery, sparing the duodenum and proximal jejunum as compared to a mesenteric artery thrombosis which causes a more proximal blockage leading to more extensive bowel ischemia.